-In each case, when the heart begins to do what it wants to do, the idea of honesty with those closest and best able to help, was intentionally not pursued.
+In each case, when the heart begins to do what it wants to do, the idea of honesty with those closest and best able to help was intentionally not pursued.
 Often, the person will be open with those in the gay life—or even with those in a gay-affirming church—during their time of secrecy with you.
 Why?
 Because when they decided to slip back, the thought of hearing what you would say would cause them even more distress!
-Already struggling, they wanted to get out of the struggle (see the point on demandingness), and hearing truth, even truth spoken with love and mercy, was something they had already closed their ears to.
+Already struggling, they wanted to get out of the struggle (see the point on demandingness), and hearing truth, even truth spoken with love and mercy, was something to which they had already closed their ears.

 Those who begin to walk in this kind of dishonesty are sometimes beyond help at this point.
 They see their new change of heart as a new kind of “freedom” because it eliminates (even if only temporarily) the distress they are in.

 Fear and shame enter into this kind of dishonesty.
 We have seen it in those who have come to us after spending time in Christian counseling, having never really opened up about the real issue of their same-sex attraction or behavior.
 Instead, they talked about loneliness, depression, and the like, issues that skirted around and shrouded the truth of their struggles.